Fort Lauderdale–Tampa Bay rivalry: Lawsuit of 2016–17

 The last Fort Lauderdale Strikers team ended their days in Lauderhill at Central Broward Regional Park, playing their final season in 2016.

 The rivalry began a bizarre chapter in November 2016 when Tampa Bay owner, Bill Edwards, filed a complaint in Pinellas County, Florida against the Strikers' holding company, Miami FC, LLC, over money loaned to the struggling club.
 In his suit Edwards claimed that they had failed to pay him back $300,000 in loans.
 Edwards is seeking damages and foreclosure on Fort Lauderdale's assets in the lawsuit.
 A signed promissory note details that the collateral the team put up to secure the loans included the team's patents, copyrights, trademarks, rights to use of the name "Fort Lauderdale Strikers" along with other tangible assets.
 Although the league was also named in the suit, he is only seeking a judgement from the Strikers.

 The suit alleged that Edwards entered into a loan agreement with Strikers' ownership in July 2016, by transferring $450,000 to his team's cross-state rivals via his own company, Marketing Solutions Publications.
 A few weeks later his company made an additional loan of $120,000.
 Court records for the case imply that shortly after that, both parties agreed to an amendment to the original deal in which the Strikers were released from the initial $450,000 loan and Edwards agreed to loan them another $120,000.
 The new amendment specified that Fort Lauderdale's total debt would not surpass the $240,000 already owed, but according to Edwards’ complaint, he agreed to wire another $80,000 to the Strikers on September 2 because the team lacked sufficient funds to host a match against the New York Cosmos the next day.

 In May 2017 Edwards was awarded a summary judgement in the case, and after a June 20 public sale, he gained full control of the copyrights, trademarks and any rights to the use of the name "Fort Lauderdale Strikers" or any variation for $5,100.
 Edwards has not yet announced what he plans to do with the Strikers brand going forward.

 USL Renaissance

 Miami FC, a former member of the NASL, joined the USL Championship in 2020 from National Independent Soccer Association, having bought their franchise rights from the recently-folded Ottawa Fury FC, reigniting a part of the former rivalry.
 However, the main rivalry between Tampa Bay and Fort Lauderdale will fully return as a possibility in 2026, when Fort Lauderdale United FC joins USL League One.
-Both teams, being a part of the United Soccer League ecosystem, will be able to compete against each other in the USL Cup, an league cup that allows teams from both the USL Championship and USL League One to participate.
+Both teams, being a part of the United Soccer League ecosystem, and will be able to compete against each other in the USL Cup, a league cup that allows teams from both the USL Championship and USL League One to participate.
+Also, in 2028, USL will be implementing Promotion and relegation into its league system, allowing for the possibility of both teams being in the same league in the near future.